-- 1. Completed at least 45 credit hours;
+- 1. Completed at least 45 credit hours

-- 2. Passed the CLAST;
+- 2. Passed the CLAST

-- 3. Submitted a completed application form before deadline date;
+- 3. Submitted a completed application form before deadline date

-- Obtained a minimum of 2.5 in all teacher education courses with no grade lower than a "C".
+- 4. Obtained a minimum of 2.5 in all teacher education courses with no grade lower than a C

-OR
+- OR

-If a student has demonstrated difficulty in achieving the requisite levels on the SAT and/or ACT in at least two attempts, the student may substitute a cumulative grade point average of at least 3.00 overall and at least 3.5 in Education courses taken at Lynn University.
+If a student has demonstrated difficulty in achieving the requisite levels on the SAT and/or ACT in at least two attempts, the student may substitute a cumulative grade point average of at least 3.0 overall and at least 3.5 in education courses taken at Lynn University.

-Through a portfolio assessment that demonstrates the effective teaching principles the Ross College of Education Faculty will review the candidate's file and make a decision as to the status of admission to the Teacher Education Program.
+Through a portfolio assessment that demonstrates effective teaching principles, the Ross College of Education faculty will review the candidate's file and decide the status of admission to the Teacher Education Program.

-Graduation Requirements for All Teacher Education Programs:
+Graduation Requirements for All Teacher Education Programs

-Students in all Education Programs must pass both parts of the Florida Professional Teacher Education Examination and The General Knowledge Test.
+Students in all education programs must pass both parts of the Florida Professional Teacher Education Examination and The General Knowledge Test.